 Health Education England in the East Midlands covers a large geographical area, which includes Derbyshire, Nottinghamshire, Leicestershire and Rutland, Lincolnshire and Northamptonshire.
+The IM1 and IM2 years are spent rotating through four placements of six months duration in the following specialties: Internal medicine, Emergency Medicine, Anaesthetics and Intensive Care Medicine.
+These will be in one or more of the sites shown below.

 The acute care common stem (ACCS) rotations are currently based for their first two years on one of the below:

-At the end of the initial two-year period, a third year of medical specialty training is offered to ACCS (acute medicine) trainees, in order to facilitate acquisition of the IMT competences as well as the ACCS competences.
+At the end of the initial two-year period, a third year of medical specialty training is offered to ACCS (internal medicine) trainees, in order to facilitate acquisition of the IMT competences as well as the ACCS competences.

 Clicking the following link will take you to our website page: https://www.eastmidlandsdeanery.nhs.uk/page.php?id=1862